harshag24/JavaOS/README.md

 # JavaOS
- A Simulation of real world Operating System\
+ It's a Simulation of an Operating System\
- Here is what is it looks like
+ Have a look at some of it's snapshots:

  1.Login -
  ![](images/login.png)